Note: This project has been acquired in 2018, I'm no longer the owner of ThreadReaderApp

 For example last one was some thread that was unrolled and posted on Twitter, got something like 300 RT and then the author deleted the thread.
-So any visitor would arrive on the thread page but nothing was found on the database and so the bot tried to unroll it but it was not on Twitter anymore (times 1000 visits).
+So any visitor would arrive at the thread page but nothing was found on the database and so the bot tried to unroll it but it was not on Twitter any more (times 1000 visits).
 Made a mess.
 Fixed now.

 Web Admin interface

 I made an admin interface with the minimum to do some monitoring about the service (not the server).

 - I can get the last unrolls and trending pages.

 - I can check user details, and upgrade to Premium

 - I can do some action on threads like force refresh for example.